Our Development Work

 Above all else, MEDLIFE is a community development organization.
 Long before we ever begin a Mobile Clinic, our local community organizers are in the field connecting with leaders, gauging the community’s level of organization, and listening to their needs.

 Lack of infrastructure and basic resources is a reality for the communities we partner with.
 Many live without electricity, water, bathrooms, nearby schools, and more.
-The MEDLIFE Development Corps is for groups of engineering and architectural students seeking volunteer building work abroad in the planning and construction of community development projects.
+Our Development Service Learning Trips are for groups of engineering and architectural students seeking volunteer building work abroad in the planning and construction of community development projects.

 Community night Meetings